leolanese/Functional-Programming-buzzwords/README.md

 - Has no side effects (immutable)

-#### Function composition:
-Is the process of combining two or more functions in order to produce a new function or perform some computation.

 #### Immutability:
 An immutable object is an object that can’t be modified after it’s created.
 Conversely, a mutable object is any object which can be modified after it’s created.